HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Activating support for a custom field type.md

 }, 10, 2 );
 ```

-If you have any issues with the data from a custom field type, please let us know about it so we can analyse how the custom field provides data and account for this in a future update.
+If you have any issues with the data from a custom field type, please let us know, so we can analyse how the custom field provides data and account for this in a future update.